ssung1/ubipong-api/README.md

     - rr: round robin
     - se: single elimination

-  - group is a number, only applicable in round robin
+  - group is a number, mostly used by round robin when breaking event into smaller groups

 ## Get Event Details